lapidda/allergy-passport/DEPLOYMENT.md

-# Allergy Passport - Debian Server Deployment Guide
+# Allergy Passport - Ubuntu Server Deployment Guide

-Complete guide for deploying the Allergy Passport application to a Debian server in production.
+Complete guide for deploying the Allergy Passport application to an Ubuntu server in production.

 ---